nameisunique/Write-A-Data-Science-Blog-Post/README.md

 # Write A Data Science Blog Post
-This is a blog post for my Udacity Data Scientist course.
+This is my blog post project for my Udacity Data Scientist course.

 The Blog Post can be found here: https://nameisunique.github.io/